oigbokwe73/Kafka-Producers-Consumer-/README.md

 This setup ensures that the order processing system is robust, scalable, and capable of handling real-time order events efficiently.

-Here's a Mermaid sequence diagram illustrating the interaction between a Kafka Producer, Kafka running in KRaft mode (no Zookeeper), Topics, Partitions, Offsets, and Consumers:
+Here's a sequence diagram illustrating the interaction between a Kafka Producer, Kafka running in KRaft mode (no Zookeeper), Topics, Partitions, Offsets, and Consumers:

 ```mermaid
 sequenceDiagram